SAP-samples/cap-local-development-workshop/exercises/05/README.md

 # Exercise 05 - workspaces, monorepos and more on messaging and events

 As the late English Renaissance poet John Donne penned: [No man is an island].
 And no CAP project is an island, either.
-While what one can create based on an invocation of `cds init` is enough for a standalone CAP service, it likely does not ... stand alone.
+While what we can create based on an invocation of `cds init` is enough for a standalone CAP service, it likely does not ... stand alone.

 In Node.js the [workspaces] concept in NPM is often used to manage dependencies and supporting or related projects in the form of NPM packages.
 Think of workspaces as the next step up from the lower level [npm-link] concept.
 A key feature of workspace-based organization of related projects (packages) is that the development and use of those related projects ... can be done locally, that is without the need to involve the NPM package registry.